BLCM/bl3mods/Apocalyptech/README.md

   been close to them.
 Does the same for Eridian Writings.
 Note that you will miss dialog if you use this -- when entering a new map, only one of the available challenge intros will be played.
-Note that this currently only supports the base game, not DLC1.
-Support for DLC2 has been added but has not yet been tested.
+Note that this currently only supports the base game and partially DLC2.
+DLC1 challenges are omitted entirely because they act weirdly.
 Known issues:
   - The third Typhon log in Meridian Outskirts
   - The Dead Claptrap in Neon Arterial might not show up immediately, though it does show up before there's been too much progression